Val-de-Grâce (church): The Fresco in the Dome

-The fresco depicts Anne of Austria being presented by St Anne and St Louis. and giving a model of the abbey built at her request to the Holy Trinity: Father, Son, and Holy Ghost.
+The fresco depicts Anne of Austria being presented by St Anne and St Louis as she in turn presents the Holy Trinity with a model of the abbey built at her request.
 The painting is a spiral composition with more than two hundred figures presented in concentric circles.
-Mignard uses foreshortening of figures, many different colors, and lighting effects in his painting.
+Mignard uses foreshortening of figures, many different colors, and lighting effects.

 Chapels of Saint Anne and Saint Louis

 The chapel on the right facing the altar, the Chapel of Saint-Louis, was originally used exclusively by the sisters of the convent.
 It was designed with a passage through which the sisters could pass to the Chapel of the Saint-Sacrament, where they could receive communion from the altar. without being seen by anyone else in the church.

-The chapel of the Holy Sacrament is decorated with four medallions by the sculptor Anguier, as well as a painting "Christ Giving Communion to the Angels" by Jean-Baptiste de Champaigne.
+The chapel of the Holy Sacrament is decorated with four medallions by the sculptor Anguier, as well as a painting Christ Giving Communion to the Angels by Jean-Baptiste de Champaigne.

 On the left side of the altar is the Chapel of Saint-Anne.
 Until the French Revolution, the chapel held the preserved heart of Anne of Austria, kept in an urn within the altar.
 There is also a crypt beneath the altar which contained two marble cabinets, which, since 1662, contained urns holding the hearts of forty-five princes and princesses of the different branches of Royal Family of France.
 The hearts included those of Queen Marie-Therese, the wife of Louis XIV; and Philippe I of Orleans, the only brother of Louis XIV.
 The last person whose heart was placed there was the eldest son of Louis XVI, who died in 1789.